I've been so lucky to have had horses in my life since the 1960's - it really was a case of right place, right time.

 This was a major turning point for me.
-I now realised the importance of 'environment' as a whole - it wasn't just about having a nice field and a stress-free yard for my horses to live in; it was also very much about the environmental issues, the location and the surrounding area.
+I now realised the importance of 'environment' as a whole - it wasn't just about having a nice field and a stress-free yard for my horses to live in; it was also very much about the environment, the location and the surrounding area.

 Thanks to a series of co-incidences, I'd finally found the answers to my horses' mystery syndrome.
 Getting chemicals out of my horses' environment was key, and thanks to going barefoot, I'd also learned some eye-opening facts about the chemical processes on packaged feeds.
 With the growing body of evidence I was building from my somewhat obsessive research, together with natural phytonutrient support, I had a fair idea of the direction I needed to take to ensure my horses never experienced such devastating effects on their health again.

 I've since completed several training programmes, including:

 However, I'll be the first to put my hand in the air and say I'm no qualified nutritionist or vet, nor am I here to replace professional veterinary and/or medical advice.
 For me it's all about keeping an open mind, with a foot in both camps, as in conventional and natural, and knowing when to use what.
 At heart I'm still that pony-mad kid - I'm just a normal person speaking with people just like me, who have found me because they're struggling with their horse's health.
 I don't consider myself an expert in any kind of way, but if I can help another horse owner help their horse, this is what it's all about for me.